nican0r/elasticswap-recon/ElasticSwapMath.md

      Note: Initially, Ro = 0, hence after creation of the pool, Ro' = ΔRo + Ro =>  Ro' = ΔRo + 0
-            (this becomes the Ro for other liquidity events, the dash and delta notation (Ro', ΔX, ΔY) is further explained in the Double Aset entry section)
+            (this becomes the Ro for other liquidity events, the dash and delta notation (Ro', ΔX, ΔY) is further explained in the Double Asset entry section)

    ```